Yanbian Korean Autonomous Prefecture: Culture

-Both Mandarin Chinese and Korean are used as official languages in Yanbian.
+Both Mandarin Chinese and Chaoxianzu style Korean are used as official languages in Yanbian.

 The Museum of Yanbian Korean Autonomous Prefecture was planned in 1960, and constructed in 1982.
 It contains over 10,000 exhibits, including 11 first-level artifacts.
 The exhibits' labels and explanations are bilingual in Korean and Chinese and tour guides are also available in both languages.

 Tourism

 There are seven public parks in Yanbian's green space (18% of whole prefecture), including: